billynewport/datasurface/docs/yellow_dp/MVP_DataTransformers.md

 * A task sensor monitoring all the datasets on each DataTransformers Workspace using an OR operator.
 * A DAG to execute the DataTransformer code in a job pod triggered by the task sensor.
 * A task which runs after the DataTransformer code completes to trigger a normal ingestion job for the output Datastore tables.

+I don't plan on disrupting the existing ingestion DAGs.
+I'd like to implement the DataTransformer DAGs as independently as possible.
+The Data Transformer DAG needs an external sensor to trigger it when any of the ingestion stream DAGs complete that are used by the DataTransformer (the Workspace DSG DatasetSinks).
+There needs to be a special ingestion stream for datatransformer output datastore ingestion streams.
+This DAG has an external trigger watching for the data transformer job to complete.

+## Model Merge Handler modifications

+This handler currently creates the DAG tables and inserts a single row per ingestion stream in that table.
+The factory DAG reads this table and creates the ingestion DAGs, one per record in the table.
+We now need to add another table for DataTransformers.
+We need to similarly insert a row per DataTransformer.
+The factory DAG will read this table and create the DataTransformer DAGs, one per record in the table.